-Vacation time accumulation may be to a maximum of 30 work days.
-When any employee reaches the maximum accumulated vacation balance, no further vacation accruals shall be credited to the employee until the accumulated balance goes below the maximum.
+- Vacation time accumulation may be to a maximum of 30 work days.
+When any employee reaches the maximum accumulated vacation balance, no further vacation accruals shall be credited to the employee until the accumulated balance goes below the maximum, except that the employee will receive one (1) unused vacation day per year when 31 days have been accumulated.
 If a denial of vacation usage causes the employee to lose vacation time, the employee may go above the maximum until allowed vacation usage brings the accumulated balance below the maximum.
 It is incumbent upon the employee to inform Human Resources of the loss of vacation as a result of usage denial.
-At no time shall an employee go above 32 vacation days.

-- 20.3 Earned vacation time remaining unused shall be paid to all employees upon the termination of their employment with the College, or death, except to those employees who are discharged for cause or who do not give at least three weeks written notice to the Department of Human Resources of their resignation. - 20.4 All vacation time must be requested of and approved by the department head after the Department of Human Resources confirms the amount of accrued vacation time.
-The department head will be responsible for scheduling vacation time. - 20.5 If a scheduled holiday(s) falls within the employee's vacation period, no vacation leave shall be deducted for that day(s). - 20.6 Employees who are taken sick or injured while on vacation may charge such time to sick leave as appropriate, as per Article 16. - 20.7 Part-time employees shall receive vacation leave on a prorated basis. - 20.8 Conversion to Health Care Premium

-Employees may convert previously earned vacation days to monies to be used toward payment of their health care premium.
+At no time shall an employee go above 32 vacation days. - 20.3 Earned vacation time remaining unused shall be paid to all employees upon the termination of their employment with the College, or death, except to those employees who are discharged for cause or who do not give at least three weeks written notice to the Department of Human Resources of their resignation. - 20.4 All vacation time must be requested of and approved by the department head after the Department of Human Resources confirms the amount of accrued vacation time.
+The department head will be responsible for scheduling vacation time. - 20.5 If a scheduled holiday(s) falls within the employee's vacation period, no vacation leave shall be deducted for that day(s). - 20.6 Employees who are taken sick or injured while on vacation may charge such time to sick leave as appropriate, as per Article 16. - 20.7 Part-time employees shall receive vacation leave on a prorated basis. - 20.8 Conversion to Health Care Premium payment of their health care premium.
 Up to 10 days may be converted annually.
 A minimum of 10 days of accrued vacation must be available at the time of declaration.